SDG-Den/SDG-TIPS/docs/SDG-TIPS/501-sdg-docs-integration.md

 Tips can reference docs by name.
 For example, a tip might say:

-> Use 'sdgdocs browse SDG-TERM' to read about terminal configuration
+> Use the documentation system to read about terminal configuration

 And a doc can mention the tip system: